WHAT IS SMARKETING? CAN SALES AND MARKETING INTEGRATION DRIVE GROWTH?

 Smarketing requires content collaboration

-- Create FAQ-related blogs
+- FAQ-related blogs

 - Interview videos for social media

-- Provide customer case studies
+- Customer case studies

-- Product related Ebooks
+- Product related eBooks

 1. Promote collaboration between sales and marketing